VoronDesign/VoronUsers/printer_mods/chilicoke/Low_profile_exhaust_duct_adapter/README.md

 # Low Profile Exhaust Duct Adapter

 This adapter allows your to fit 4" flexable dryer duct to your 120mm exhaust fan with minimal rear protrusion.
+It is quick release held on with magnets.

 ![Completed pic](installed.jpg?raw=true)